andersonda/programming-mystery/README.md

 1. Import this project into IntelliJ IDEA and build and run it within the IDE
 2. Download an executable jar from the [releases](https://github.com/andersonda/programming-mystery/releases) page of this repository

+## Planned Features

+A roadmap of planned releases can be found [here](https://github.com/andersonda/programming-mystery/blob/master/ROADMAP.md)

 ## Acknowledgements
 Special thanks to Alex Anderson for contributing image editing work!